A VMSS is, put as plainly as possible, a cluster of VMs that are scaled on-demand or manually.

 I think we’ve grown a bit accustomed to builds just being slow.
 Even locally on quite high-end hardware, we usually passed the 10-minute mark.
 But when we started using M1 MacBook pro’s, we were once again reminded that builds don’t have to be slow, and the huge difference between local and cloud builds was once again very apparent.
 Initially I was hoping Azure might support macOS agents running on M1 hardware (which I’m sure they will eventually), but even without that I had to try something.

 A Virtual machine what-now?
+Link to heading

 We run most our Vipps builds on generic “Hosted agents”, either running Ubuntu LTS or macOS.
 These agents come off the shelf pre-configured and pre-provisioned, with just about everything you need and then some.
 And, apparently, they’re a lot slower than setting up your own stuff.
 One alternative is utilizing a Virtual Machine Scale Set (VMSS).
 This “Scale Set” is still hosted on Azure, but we’re suddenly responsible for config and provisioning of the agents.
 A VMSS is, put as plainly as possible, a cluster of VMs that are scaled on-demand or manually.
 Our lead Android architect brought this option to my attention and suggested giving it a shot.
 Should be easy, right?

-Here be dragons, or – What sounds like a breeze, but really isn’t in Azure land
+Here be dragons, or – What sounds like a breeze, but really isn’t in Azure land Link to heading

-Choosing which VM to use
+Choosing which VM to use Link to heading

 A lesson learned early in Azure dealings is that disks are usually the bottleneck of everything.
 On VMSSs you have 4 options